ttakami-42/my_pacman/README.md

 # my_pacman
 pacman using c++ &amp; ncurses.
-<br>This game was created as a university assignment in the summer of _2021_, and has since been gradually improved.
-<br>I still occasionally add code to it.
-<br>Initially, it was a simple program that started the game when executed.
+<br>This game was created as a university assignment around the summer of 2021 and has since been gradually improved.
+I still occasionally add code to it, and now it has become a more enjoyable game that can be played in the terminal.
-Instead of release notes, here are the features that have been added so far:
+<br>Instead of release notes, here are the features that have been added so far:

 * Menu screen.
 * Pause and resume functionality.